shahvarun93/interactive-coach-ai/Readme.md

   - embed it via OpenAI,
   - run a pgvector similarity search to pick the most relevant resources for that topic,
   - fall back to simple topic filtering if embeddings are missing.

+### 7. Resume Assistant (Analysis & Tailoring)

+The resume assistant lives alongside the system design coach and focuses on making your profile read like a strong backend / system design engineer:

+- **Resume analysis**: parses your resume into structured sections (header, summary, skills, experience, education, projects).
+- **Issue detection**: highlights missing signals for senior / FAANG‑style roles (lack of impact, weak system design keywords, no leadership, etc.).
+- **Improved bullets**: suggests stronger, impact‑driven bullets for key experience lines.
+- **Job‑specific tailoring**: given a job description + target role, generates an ATS‑friendly, tailored version of your summary and experience while preserving truthfulness.
+- **Uses the same OpenAI JSON + Zod pipeline** as the system design agents, so responses are strongly typed and safe to render.

 ---